 There are a variety of hiking trails at Cunningham Falls State Park ranging in distance and difficulty from easy half-mile strolls to more challenging 7.5-mile treks.
 The most strenuous, the combined Cat Rock/Bob's Hill trail, crosses the mountain and passes two scenic overlooks with a top elevation of 1,765 feet.
 It's not a loop trail, so you would need to either double the distance to return to your starting point or arrange for a pickup at the end.Continue to 4 of 5 below.

 04 of 05

 Hunting Creek Lake

 Cunningham Falls Park has a recreation area with a 44-acre lake, Hunting Creek Lake, for swimming, boating, and fishing.
 You can dip in the lake at three designated swimming areas between Memorial Day and Labor Day; lifeguards are on duty daily between 11 a.m. and 6 p.m.
 The narrow sandy strip at the lake's edge and the grassy slopes leading down to it fill quickly on summer weekends, so arrive early to stake a spot.
 Park staff turns away cars after they reach the daily visitor quota.Continue to 5 of 5 below.

 05 of 05

 Canoes and Boat Dock at Hunting Creek Lake

-You can rent canoes at the boat dock at the lake at Cunningham Falls State Park.
+You can rent boats at the boat dock at the lake at Cunningham Falls State Park during the Sumer months.
 Boaters with private crafts can launch for a small fee, but note that the park does not permit gasoline-powered motors on the lake.